 Responses to this difficulty vary.
 Many game-theorists seem under-impressed.
-The characterization result of Aumann (1995) assumes that players know that rationality prevails throughout.43 One can defend this behaviour by assuming that the other player only makes isolated mistakes.
-Baltag et al. (2009) essentially take the same tack, deriving the BI strategy from an assumption of "stable true belief" in rationality, a gentler form of stubbornness stated in terms of dynamic-epistemic logic.
+The characterization result of [89] assumes that players know that rationality prevails throughout.
+One can defend this behaviour by assuming that the other player only makes isolated mistakes.
+Baltag, Smets and Zvesper [86] essentially take the same tack, deriving the BI strategy from an assumption of "stable true belief" in rationality, a gentler form of stubbornness stated in terms of dynamic-epistemic logic.

 Players' revision policies.
-We are more inclined toward the line of Stalnaker (1996, 2001).
+We are more inclined toward the line of [91,92].
 A richer analysis should add an account of the types of agent that play the game.
 In particular, we need to represent the belief revision policies of the players, that determine what they will do when making a surprising observation contradicting their beliefs in the course of a game.
-There are many different options for such policies in the above example, such as "It was just an error, and A will go back to being rational", "A is telling me that he wants me to go right, and I will be rewarded for that", "A is an automaton with a general rightward tendency", and so on.44

-Our analysis so far has omitted this type of information about players of the game, since our algorithms made implicit uniform assumptions about their prior
+There are many different options for such policies in the above example, such as "It was just an error, and A will go back to being rational", "A is telling me that he wants me to go right, and I will be rewarded for that", "A is an automaton with a general rightward tendency", and so on.
+Our analysis so far has omitted this type of information about players of the game, since our algorithms made implicit uniform assumptions about their prior deliberation, as well as what they are going to do as the game proceeds.